 “Our office is reviewing the decision,” Nick Pacilio, a spokesman for California Attorney General Kamala Harris, said in an e-mail.

-Backed by former Facebook Inc. (FB) executive Chris Kelly, the measure was set to take effect next year.
+Backed by former Facebook Inc. (FB:US) executive Chris Kelly, the measure was set to take effect next year.
 Henderson temporarily put the law on hold after the ACLU sued.
 The group asked the judge to keep an injunction in place until the case is resolved.

 “We are disappointed with this decision, but we are confident that in due time this common sense provision will be upheld by the courts,” Kelly said in a statement.
 “The claims made by the ACLU have been previously litigated, and appellate courts have rejected their misinterpretation of the Constitution.”